About the Digital Tokens Project

 12. Recognising the importance of avoiding fragmentation among legal instruments developed by different intergovernmental organisations on related subject matters, including the UNIDROIT Principles on Digital Assets and Private Law, CGAP mandated the PB, in partnership with relevant subject-matters experts and Observers, to study the PIL issues relating to digital tokens.
 The PB will report to CGAP 2025 on the outcomes of this study, including proposals for next steps.

-The study will begin with a general, indiscriminate taxonomic study of existing international and regional instruments, as well as earlier and ongoing work on the topic, in order to inform the discussions.
-The study will also include consultations with the nominated experts and Observers throughout the year, such as the provision of responses to enquiries from the PB, as well as the voluntary submission of legal position papers and other policy papers.
-Experts will also be called upon to provide feedback in writing on a scoping paper that poses various questions on the PIL aspects of digital tokens.
+The study included a general, indiscriminate taxonomic study of existing international and regional instruments, as well as earlier and ongoing work on the topic, in order to inform the discussions.
+The study also included consultations with the nominated experts and Observers throughout the year.
+Experts attended two working meetings and provided feedback in writing on a scoping paper that posed various questions on the PIL aspects of digital tokens.
+At the conclusion of the exploratory phase, the participants unanimously agreed to recommend to CGAP that work continue through the establishment of an Experts’ Group (EG) to study the PIL issues relating to digital tokens.

 Key documents of the Digital Tokens Project